MonoidMusician/blog/sources/hereditarily_finite_sets.md

 Visualizing the brackets of the textual representation as slopes in the visual representation.

 But more importantly, you need to learn how to model HFSes in terms of familiar data types.
-Lists, sets … and even plain numbers will do the trick!
+Lists, sets&nbsp;… and even plain numbers will do the trick!

 ### Lists all the way down

 As an appetizer, letʼs consider the simplest system of semistructured data a programmer (say a LISPer) would invent.
 Lists are great, so why not create a type system of only lists?
-Lists of lists of lists of lisps of lists of …
+Lists of lists of lists of lisps of lists of&nbsp;…

 Of course when we are programming, we consider finite lists, and since thatʼs all we have, we end up with hereditarily finite lists by default.